-And finally, be sure have a good needle.
-A rule of thumb is to put in a new needle after every completed project, especially if you have just completed a large one.
+Be sure you are using a fresh needle.
+Don’t wait until a needle breaks to change it.
+A good rule of thumb is to put in a new needle after every completed project, especially if you have just completed a large one.
 If you have just made a table runner, you can probably get away with keeping the needle for your next project.
 Another way to know when to change a needle would be after you’ve gone through 3 bobbins.

 Damage to a needle is not visible to the naked eye but under a microscope, you will see burrs and cracks.
 Click here to see what a damaged needle looks like.
 It can also be bent.
 Here are some ways you can tell you need to change your needle: